 Keep in mind that some police officers and tactically aware people will suspect anyone wearing a fanny pack is carrying a concealed weapon, but so many people carry them for reasons other than carrying handguns they generally draw little, if any, attention.
 I’ve worn a fanny pack on and off for decades and have yet to notice a police officer paying it any attention.

 POCKET HOLSTERS: This type of holster is an outgrowth of the many small, light handguns—“pocket pistols,” commonly chambered in 380 ACP or smaller calibers—now on the market.
 As long as pants aren’t too tight, they will neatly conceal a handgun.
 Obviously, if a given handgun won’t easily fit in a pocket, such holsters won’t work.
-This commonly relegates such holster/gun combinations to back pockets, or the thigh pockets of BDU-type (cargo) pants, which are now common.
+This commonly relegates such holster/gun combinations to back pockets—probably uncomfortable to sit on–or the thigh pockets of BDU-type (cargo) pants, which are now common.
 Some guns/holsters will fit in front pockets, but are generally more obvious and less comfortable.

 NOTE: Care should be taken to avoid too-tight pants, particularly when a pocket holster is carried in a back pocket.
 It’s easy to inadvertently release the magazine of a semiauto pistol, which could be a nasty surprise in a crisis.